dbashford/mimosa/README.md

  You can find the configuration [inside the skeleton directory](https://github.com/dbashford/mimosa/blob/master/lib/skeleton/config.coffee).

+## Command Line Utilities

+ Mimosa has some

+#### New Project

+ TODO

+#### Watch and Compile

+ Mimosa will watch the configured `sourceDir`, by default the assets directory.
+When files are added, updated, or deleted, the configured compilers will perform necessary actions and keep the `compiledDir` updated with compiled/copied assets.

+ To start watching, execute:

+    $ mimosa watch

+#### Serve Assets

+ If you are not already running a server, and you need to serve your assets up, start mimosa with the server flag.

+    $ mimosa watch --server

+ By default, this will look for and run an Express app located at `server.path`.
+If you used the Mimosa command line to build your new project, and you didn't provide the --noexpress flag, you will have a server.coffee at the root of your file structure.
+Mimosa will run the `startServer` method in this file.
+You can leave this file as is if you are simply serving up assets, but this gives you the opportunity to build out an actual Express app should that be your desire.

+ You can change to using an embedded default (not-extendable) Express server by changing the `server.useDefaultServer` configuration to `true`.
+If you created a project using the --noexpress flag, this will have already been done for you.

+#### Copy Config

+    $ mimosa config

+ If you've already got a project and want to use Mimosa with it, this command will copy the default configuration into whatever directory you are in.
+You'll likely have some configuration to update to point Mimosa at your source and compiled directories.

+## Meta-Language Compilation

+ Mimosa will compile your meta-languages for you and toss them in your public directory.

+ You can change your meta-languages in the config.
+The [default config file](https://github.com/dbashford/mimosa/blob/master/lib/skeleton/config.coffee) contains a list of other options for each `compileWith`.

+#### Which meta-languages?

+ Future additions are planned, but for now...

+ * CSS: SASS (default)
+ * Micro-templating: Handlebars (default), Dust
+ * JavaScript: CoffeeScript (default), Iced CoffeeScript

+#### Asset Copying

+ In the configuration there is a `copy.extensions` setting which lists the assets that will simply be moved over.
+So, for example, your images, plain ol' JavaScript (vendor files, or should you be anti-metaJS), and regular CSS will be copied over.

+ If there are extra files you need copied over, uncomment the `copy.extensions` config and add it to the list.
+Or, better yet, make a suggestion by [filing an issue](https://github.com/dbashford/mimosa/issues).
+No harm in me growing the list of extensions in the default.

 ## Immediate Feedback

  Compilation of your assets is kicked off as soon as a file is saved.
 Mimosa will write to the console the outcome of every compilation event.
 Should compilation fail, the reason will be included in the log message.